ritish-behera/ritish-behera.github.io/_pages/about.md

   - /about.html
 ---
 <img src="/images/layout_lab_github.jpg" alt="xyz" align="right" width="250">
   Hi there!
-Thanks for hopping in, I am Ritish, a final year Master's in Sceince & Technology student in Engineering Physics with __Electronics__ specialization at National Institute of Technology Warangal, India.
+Thanks for hopping in, I am Ritish, a final year Master's student in Engineering Physics with __Electronics__ specialization at National Institute of Technology Warangal, India.

   My current work focuses on design and characterization of faster and area efficient __3D Hybrid SRAM__ cells with heterogeneous integration of Si and MoS2 based FETs, under the supervision of Prof. V. Narendar sir.